 - Get a SOG toilet system fitted.
 The SOG system uses negative pressure to take away the smells – when the toilet blade is opened a fan starts up and takes the smell away through a vent.
 This means that the contents of your cassette break down naturally and no expensive chemicals are required.
 It’s much better for the environment too.

 - Get the best data only sim cards for use in Europe.
-Almost all data is now capped on the continent, but use the sim cards in the right way and you can have continuous data.
+All data is now capped on the continent, but use the sim cards in the right way and you can have continuous data.
 If you use a Vodafone sim to stream tv, you may not need a VPN, saving at least £79 per year.
-Always check T&C’s carefully regarding activation and conditions.
+Always check T&C’s carefully regarding activation and roaming conditions.

 - Carry a low wattage electric kettle and hotplate to use when you’re in a campsite where EHU is included and save on your gas costs.
 You could use a normal kettle and hotplate, but often in Europe the amps provided on sites are less than in the UK and you could end up tripping the system if you use too many high wattage items.